opencaching/opencaching-pl/docs/DbUpdate.md

 - **always** - This update will run on all OC sites after each code deployment.
     You may use this e.g. to ensure DB consistency, or to nail some static DB contents to its defaults.

+### Numbers ###

+The update numbers are assigned like this:

+- 001–099: Tests, special-purpose *manual* updates, updates that *always* run before all regular updates.
+These updates are allowed to run multiple times also on production sites.

+- 100-899: Regular updates, which will run once on each production site.

-Assign a number >= 900 if the update should run after all *auto* updates.
+- 900-999: Updates that run *always* after all other updates.

 ### Admin.DbUpdate actions